 Hazelnut season • Photo © Bottle and Brush Studio 2020-21

-A few blocks from us, in Tumbarumba, there is a local café called Nest that features the best local produce to discover in-season: on their menus, at special events and also at various markets.
+A few blocks from us, in Tumbarumba, there is a local café called Nest that features the best local produce to discover in-season: on their menus, at special events and at monthly markets.
 This is where I met Craig Anderson and Bindi Vanzella, the owners and growers of Happy Wombat Hazelnuts who supply their produce to the café.
 Located near us, on the way to Batlow, the farm is more than a hazelnut orchard, it's a sustainable horticultural farm that works with the land.
-They produce hazelnuts, figs, berries and grow other cool climate fruit varieties like medlars, feijoas, persimmons, quinces, pomegranates, etc. We visited them a few times and had the chance to see and photograph the farm, the land...and the nuts!
+They produce hazelnuts, figs, berries and other cool-climate fruit varieties like medlars, feijoas, persimmons, quinces, pomegranates, etc. We visited them a few times and had the chance to see and photograph the farm, the land...and the nuts!
 Bindi was very generous of her time during harvesting to introduce us to the place, share their story, the surrounding native forest and of course the method of processing the hazelnuts.
 They cultivate a few varieties but their best performer is Ennis, which are the ones packed and available locally, raw or roasted.
-Wombats are not only the happy residents at the farm: their two dogs including a very smily instagram-star called Bess, wild bird species and little critters like sugar glitters, possums, reptiles and insects are all part of a very healthy habitat!
+Wombats are not only the happy residents at the farm: their two dogs including a very smiley instagram-star called Bess, wild bird species and little critters like sugar glitters, possums, reptiles and insects are all part of a very healthy habitat!

 Locally and happily grown hazelnuts • Photography © Bottle and Brush Studio 2020-21

 About two months before our first visit at Happy Wombat Hazelnuts farm, things were not so happy...
 The Dunn's Road bushfire (that devastated our region on 2020's New Year's eve) had passed through their land and 50% of the farm burned to some degree...
 Their story of the disaster and rebuild is impressive.
-At this time, the eucalyptus of their revegetated gully were already shooting new growth.
-It was quite fascinating to see such beautiful colours of new gum leaves growing back to life in such a charcoal burnt woodland.
+At this time, the eucalyptus trees of their revegetated gully were already shooting new growth.
+It was fascinating to see such beautiful colours of new gum leaves growing back to life in a charcoal-burnt woodland.
 Horticulture is Bindi's work and passion and she shared her knowledge, observations and progress with us.
 Most hazelnut trees survived and the harvest was still on that year, even if it was not as prolific as it normally is.
-Things have been much better since and of course the hazelnuts have been rolling again.
-To know more about their story, the produce and the farm, I recommend you check their website and to follow their social media pages.
+Things have been much better since and of course, the hazelnuts have been rolling again.
+To know more about their story, the produce and the farm, I recommend you check their website and follow their social media pages.
 Their posts about the nature and life at the farm are always super interesting to read.
 They are not open to the public, but they welcome enquiries.

 Beyond the hazelnuts • Photography © Bottle and Brush Studio 2020